codestag/atik-assistant/README.md

 # Atik Assistant
-A plugin to assit Atik theme in adding widgets.
+A plugin to assist Atik theme in adding widgets.

 ### To use this follow the below steps
  1. Make sure you have [Atik Theme](https://codestag.com/themes/atik) installed and then clone or download this repo.